peterwilli/IOTA-Snapshot-Recovery/README.md

 The tool will then generate many different addresses based on your old seed, and compares locally with the snapshot file.
 If there is a hit (and assuming no money has been transferred after the snapshot period) the tool will include that address in 1 big transaction, along with the rest of the hits.

-All the funds combined from the pre-snapshot addresses will be sent to a signle adress from the new seed, the new seed can now be reused as you would normally, with access to the full balance.
+All the funds combined from the pre-snapshot addresses will be sent to a single address from the new seed, the new seed can now be reused as you would normally, with access to the full balance.

 ----